FlatFilers/flatfile-plugins/plugins/autocast/README.md

 # @flatfile/autocast

-This package automatically converts the intial user-inputted data to the correct type needed for that field so it can be processed.
+This package automatically converts the initial user-inputted data to the correct type needed for that field so it can be processed.

 ## Get Started